kevball2/technicalpandadotcom/content/post/user-defined-types-in-action/index.md

   restorePointInTime: string?
 }[]
 ```
-Again good descriptions and simplified options help the consumers of the the template.
+Again good descriptions and simplified options are a great benefit to the consumers of the template.
 A good example of this is the `maintenanceConfigurationId` property.
-This value is unique resource Id per region.
-From the users perspective, they only need to choose the back up window.
+The value required by the SQL resource is unique resource Id per region ('Microsoft.Maintenance/publicMaintenanceConfigurations/SQL_eastus_DB_1').
+The resourceId does not provide meaningful information for the user to determine what value they should choose.
+To assist the user, we provide them more descriptive options by having them select the name of the maintenance windows that each resourceId represents.

 ``` Bicep
 @description('Defines the period when the maintenance updates will occur.')
 maintenanceConfigurationId: 'window_5pm_8am_daily' | 'window_10pm_6am_EST_Monday_Thursday' | 'windows_10pm_6am_EST_Friday_Sunday'
 ```

-In the template, we take the value provided and replace it with the value needed for the SQL Database deployment.
+In the template, the maintenance window names and resource Ids are part of variable object.

 ``` Bicep
 var maintenanceConfigurationId = {